sookinoby/generative-models/README.md

 5. pip install mxnet==0.12.0

 # Generative Models for characters

-Here’s the notebook for this part of the tutorial,
+Here’s the notebook for this part of the tutorial.
-You can download the MXNet notebook for this part of the tutorial [here](https://github.com/sookinoby/generative-models/blob/master/Test-rnn.ipynb), where we've created and run all this code.
+ You can download the MXNet notebook for this part of the tutorial [here](https://github.com/sookinoby/generative-models/blob/master/Test-rnn.ipynb), where we've created and run all this code, and play with it!
 Adjust the hyperparameters and experiment with different approaches to neural network architecture.

 ## Preparing the DataSet